nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_overview.md

     `https://testspineproxy.nhs.uk/https%3A%2F%2Fprovider.thirdparty.nhs.uk%2FAB1%2FStatic%2Fc1cd026e-e06b-4121-bb08-a3cb8f53c58b`

-    *The URL property in this example is pre-fixed with the URL to the SSP which will ensure that the request goes via the SSP and that all necessary security checks are performed on the request.*
+    *The URL property in this example is pre-fixed with the URL to the SSP which will ensure that the request goes via the SSP and that all necessary security checks are performed on the request.
+The SSP base url pre-fix is added by the Consumer system.
+For further detail, see the [Retrieval Read](retrieval_interaction_read.html#retrieval-via-the-ssp) interaction page.*

 4. Consumer [system] sends the request to the Provider system.
 5. Request sent by the Consumer goes through the SSP where security checks are performed